First-home buyers lead the charge into biggest share of new mortgages

 "Instead of getting three or four offers on a place, as we were in March, we're getting seven to 10 on properties at the moment.
 It's encouraging and promising, but I don't know how long it will last," she said.

-Investors are also snapping up properties, she said, including some town-house developments selling out to investors.
+Investors are also snapping up properties, she said, including town-house developments selling out to investors.

 "People are looking for something that's low maintenance and a better return than putting your money in the bank at 1.5 per cent."